-NURS 210, NURS 211, NURS 214, NURS 222, NURS 223, NURS 224, NURS 230 and NURS
+Prereq: NURS 210, NURS 211, NURS 214, NURS 222, NURS 223, NURS 224, NURS 230 and NURS 235 the end of the course, students will also be expected to complete the National Council on State Boards of Nursing Licensing Examination (NCLEX) preparation classes and take an NCLEX-RN predictor test.

-Clinical nursing practice in an acute care setting where students apply theory attained in all previous courses.
+Clinical nursing practice in an acute care setting where students apply theory attained in all previous coursés.
 Focus is on transition to the Registered Nurse (RN) role.
 Concepts of the Nursing Process Model are used to guide nursing practice development in a variety of health care settings during a preceptorship assignment.
-At the end of the course, students will also be expected to complete the National Council on State Boards of Nursing Licensing Examination (NCLEX) preparation classes and take an NCLEX-RN predictor test.
+At